muniworth/fp-onboarding/3_Functional_Programming.md

 > 1. The name of the new type.
 > 2. Type parameters.
 I.e., `State s a` is a type for any types `s` and `a`.
 >    You may recognize such type parameters as "generics" from other languages.
 > 3. The name of the constructor.
-In general, we can have multiple constructors,
+In general, data types can have multiple
->    but here we only require one, and it happens to have the same name as the
+>    constructors, but here we only require one, and it happens to have the same
->    type itself.
+>    name as the type itself.
 > 4. The sole field of the `State` constructor.
-In general, we can have multiple
+In general, each constructor can
->    fields per constructor, but here we only require one, a function with the
+>    have multiple fields, but here we only require one, a function with the
 >    following interpretation:
 >    - The first `s` represents the initial state.
 >    - The `a` represents the output.